-Your company may offer employees access to programs and freebies designed to add value their professional and personal lives—but are they voluntary benefits, or perks?
+Your company may offer employees access to programs and freebies designed to add value to their professional and personal lives—but are they voluntary benefits, or perks?

 The Cambridge dictionary defines a “perk” as a special advantage one is given because of their job.
 When used as a verb, “perk” is defined as “to become more cheerful, lively, or interesting.”
 Both of these definitions accurately capture the benefits and limitations perks can offer a company and its employees.

-If you can think of special events or aspects of your workplace that are intended to lighten the mood, support interpersonal relationships and simply make work feel less like work —it’s probably a perk.
+If you can think of special events or aspects of your workplace that are intended to lighten the mood, support interpersonal relationships, and simply make work feel less like work —it’s probably a perk.
 An office party, smoothie bar in the break room, casual Friday dress code, or ability to bring a pet to work are all workplace perks.

-Whether you offer a balance of perks and voluntary benefits or focus more heavily on one because you believe it’s a better fit for your employees’ needs and wants, both are important to your brand, your culture and employee satisfaction.
-The end goal with either should be to understand what your employees value, so you can structure an offering that keeps them happy, engaged and loyal.
+Whether you offer a balance of perks and voluntary benefits or focus more heavily on one because you believe it’s a better fit for your employees’ needs and wants, both are important to your brand, your culture, and employee satisfaction.
+The end goal with either should be to understand what your employees value, so you can structure an offering that keeps them happy, engaged, and loyal.

 The material provided by E*TRADE Financial Corporation or any of its direct or indirect subsidiaries (E*TRADE) or by a third party not affiliated with E*TRADE is for educational purposes only and is not an individualized recommendation.
 The information contained in the third-party material has not been endorsed or approved by E*TRADE, and E*TRADE is not responsible for the content.
 This information neither is, nor should be construed as, an offer or a solicitation of an offer, or a recommendation, to buy, sell, or hold any security, financial product, or instrument discussed herein, or to open a particular account or to engage in any specific investment strategy by E*TRADE.